Authentication prompt scenarios

 The Citrix ADC token may become invalid due to Citrix Gateway session inactivity or a forced session time-out policy, as discussed in the following list of Citrix Gateway policies.
 When users sign on to Secure Hub again, they can continue running the app.

-Citrix Gateway session policies: Two Citrix Gatewayy policies also affect when users are prompted to authenticate.
-In these cases, they authenticate in order to create an online session with Citrix ADC for connecting to Endpoint Management.
+Citrix Gateway session policies: Two Citrix Gateway policies also affect when users are prompted to authenticate.
+In these cases, they authenticate to create an online session with Citrix ADC for connecting to Endpoint Management.

-- Session time-out: The Citrix ADC session for Endpoint Management is disconnected if no network activity occurs for the set period of time.
+- Session time-out: The Citrix ADC session for Endpoint Management is disconnected if no network activity occurs for the set period.
 The default is 30 minutes.
 If you use the Citrix Gateway wizard to configure the policy, however, the default is 1440 minutes.
-Users will then see an authentication prompt to reconnect to their corporate network.
+Users see an authentication prompt to reconnect to their corporate network.

 - Forced time-out: If On, the Citrix ADC session for Endpoint Management is disconnected after the forced time-out period elapses.
-The forced time-out makes reauthentication mandatory after a set period of time.
+The forced time-out makes reauthentication mandatory after a set period.
 Users will then see an authentication prompt to reconnect to their corporate network upon the next use.
 The default is Off.
-If you use the Citrix Gatewaywizard to configure the policy, however, the default is 1440 minutes.
+If you use the Citrix Gateway wizard to configure the policy, however, the default is 1440 minutes.

-When the article refers to a managed app, the term refers to an app wrapped by the MDX Toolkit, in which you’ve left the App Passcode MDX policy enabled by default and are leveraging the Inactivity Timer client property.
+The term managed app refers to an app wrapped by the MDX Toolkit, in which you’ve left the App Passcode MDX policy enabled by default and are using the Inactivity Timer client property.